mindwind/my-draft/note/english_phrases.md

 - out and away  远远地
   He is out and away the cleverest boy in our class.

 --------------------------------------------------------------------------------

 ## Part
 - parting statement  临别赠言

+## Pick
+- pick up the tab  付账
+  Today any employee with back or shoulder pain can go straight to Mr Jay and the company will pick up the tab.

 ## Prevail
 - prevail on/upon sb to do sth  劝说
   I prevailed on him to come with me.
+  You may prevail upon your friend to lend you $10.

 ## Prefer
 - prefer to
   I prefer coffee to tea.
   Some girls prefer to do their revision at home.

 ## Put
 - put away  收起来，放好